For me it was when I was in Brownies. So, maybe ten years ago? Or more 🙂

 All you need is a can of cloves (found in the spice aisle of the grocery store),

-Just poke a hole in the orange and then push in a clove.
+To make your pomanders, just simply poke holes in the orange with the skewer and then push in a clove.

-Cloves are pointy by nature, so you wouldn't have to use a skewer to make a hole, it just saves you a little time to poke a hole first.
+Cloves are sharp and pointy by nature, so you wouldn't have to use a skewer to make a hole, it just saves you a little time to poke a hole first.
+And is also easier on your fingertips, since you'll be inserting a LOT of cloves into each orange.

 The smell of the clove mixed with the juice of the orange is heavenly.